 If you have problems with forearm grip, you may want to look into using lifting straps.
 Lifting straps are nothing to balk at either, and many look down on using it in the gym.
 With straps, you will be focusing less on your forearm work and can really concentrate on the contraction of your lats.
 You want to use your hands as hooks with any back work exercise, especially this one.

-If you want to focus on the mind muscle connection and less so on your forearms, I recommend these lifting straps.
+If you want to focus on the mind muscle connection and less so on your forearms, I recommend these lifting straps from Amazon:

 Great value and they don’t burn your wrists either.
 I use those specific straps all the time in the gym, from rows to farmers walks.